-You know you’re getting fresh at Subway, from the bread right of the oven, then down to the veggies and sauces.
-The 6 inch turkey breast sub in one of the best choices in a sea of fast food.
-Don’t be fooled by Subway’s low fat menu – some of those choices have a day’s worth of salt included.
+You know you’re getting fresh at Subway, from the bread right of the oven, down to the veggies and sauces.
+The 6 inch turkey breast sub is one of the best choices in a sea of fast food.
+Don’t be fooled by Subway’s low fat menu; some of those choices have a day’s worth of salt included.
 Load up on the veggies to fill your stomach.
 Replace iceberg lettuce with spinach for the same crunch but way more nutrients.
 To keep your meal healthy and low calorie, skip the soda and stick with water or fresh brewed iced tea.
-If you opt for a combo, lose the chips and get the apples, raisins or yogurt instead.
+If you opt for a combo, lose the chips and get the apple, raisins or yogurt instead.

 Subway Sauces: Fat free Italian is the best choice.
 The honey mustard sauce or sweet onion sauce won’t lead you too far off the path either, but forget about ranch, chipotle or mayo, which all add well over a 100 calories to your sandwich.

-Starbucks Spinach and Feta Wrap
+Starbucks Spinach and Feta Wrap, 290 calories

 Fresh isn’t how you’d describe Starbucks food – their edibles last a suspiciously long time behind the glass counter.
 But fast and convenient is all you need sometimes.
 Muffins and cookies don’t have the filling power of something more substantial like the spinach and feta wrap.
-To keep food ‘fresh’ on the counter AND make it taste good requires a lot of sodium – this wrap has half your daily recommended dose at 830mg.
+To keep food ‘fresh’ on the counter AND make it taste good requires a lot of sodium.
+This wrap has half your daily recommended dose at 830mg.
 But egg whites, spinach, feta and tomatoes in a whole wheat wrap is a protein rich breakfast that should hold you over till noon at the very least.
 And the wrap isn’t just for breakfast, eat it any time of day to stop the stomach from grumbling.

-McDonald’s Egg McMuffin
+McDonald’s Egg McMuffin, 300 calories

-Burger King Veggie Burger, no mayo
+Burger King Veggie Burger, no mayo, 310 calories